 Avoid overloading plug sockets

-It’s easy to turn your electrical appliances on and forget about the risks that come with it, like overloading plug sockets.
-There are simple steps you can follow to reduce the risks of overloading, according to Electrical Safety First.
+You’re likely to turn your electrical appliances on every day.
+But are they overloading your sockets?
+There are simple steps you can follow to reduce the risk of overloading, according to charity Electrical Safety First.

-You can use the Electrical Safety First overload calculator to ensure you are not exceeding the rating of your plug.
+Electrical Safety First has an overload calculator to ensure you’re not exceeding the rating of your plugs.

-If the alarm does ever go off, you need to open all doors and windows in your home, turn off all fuel burning appliances and seek medical advice as soon as possible.
+If your alarm ever goes off, open all your doors and windows, turn off all fuel burning appliances and seek expert medical advice as soon as possible.